 Pay it down and switch it up

-If high-interest credit cards are causing a budget gap, consider consolidating your debt with a lower-interest loan, like a Home Equity Line of Credit or a personal unsecured loan.
+If high-interest credit cards are causing a budget gap, consider consolidating your debt with a lower-interest loan, like a Home Equity Line of Credit or a Signature Personal Loan.
 You may be able to save on your monthly payment, lower your rate and pay off your debts faster than you expect.

 Look for the holes in your budget and be sure to close them with a few simple steps that can save you hundreds of dollars each year.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.